 Today I’m quitting something I’ve loved doing part-time since 1994, and basically full-time since 2008.
 I’m no longer answering email questions.

+It was definitely an addiction.
 I still love it, so it’s hard to quit.
 But it’s time to make room for change.